google/clusterfuzz/docs/setting-up-fuzzing/libfuzzer_and_afl.md

 ## Builds

 ### libFuzzer
 LibFuzzer targets are easy to build.
-Just compile a [fuzz target] with `-fsanitize=fuzzer` and a [sanitizer] such as [AddressSanitizer] (`-fsanitize=address`).
+Just compile and link a [fuzz target] with `-fsanitize=fuzzer` and a [sanitizer] such as [AddressSanitizer] (`-fsanitize=address`).